Terminal API

 Supported payment types

 The Terminal API supports payment cards and NFC payments such as Apple Pay and Google Pay.
 Payment cards include Square gift cards, credit cards, debit cards, and prepaid debit cards.
-In Japan, PayPay QR code and e-money card payments are also accepted.
+In Japan, PayPay QR code payments and e-money card payments are also accepted.
 For more information about payment card support by region, see Card present for in-person payment.

 The Terminal API doesn't support splitting a checkout into multiple payments for a single checkout request.
 Instead, you must use the POS application to split the payment.
 You can also create a partial payment checkout request with a gift card.
 If the gift card doesn't cover the full payment amount, you can create a second checkout request to pay the remaining balance.